DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents a discussion on how to implement breakpoints for sizing.
 It details the use of `media queries` to adjust the root `<html>` font size at different screen widths.
 The entry explains that by using `rem` units for all other elements, a developer can create a scalable, predictable, and easy-to-manage responsive design system.
 The concept of a "mobile-first" approach is also introduced as a best practice.

 ---

+#### VIEWPORT-RELATIVE SIZING

+### Course Step Number: 468

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This lesson introduces viewport-relative sizing units (`vh`, `vw`, `vmin`, and `vmax`).
+The entry explains how these units are relative to the browser viewport and are useful for creating fluid, dynamic layouts, such as full-screen hero sections and responsive typography.
+The entry also notes that these units are relative to the viewport itself, not the parent element, which is an important distinction from `em` and `rem`.

+---